sindhuOsisoft/OCS-Docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/welcome-pi-to-ocs.md

 # PI to OCS

-PI to OCS lighthouse release enables you to transfer your on-prem PI and AF data to OCS and contains the following sections:
+The PI to OCS lighthouse release enables you to transfer both on-prem PI data and AF data to OCS.
+This guide is divided into the following sections:

 * [Overview of PI to OCS](xref:pi-to-ocs-overview)
 * [Set up PI to OCS](xref:install-agent)